TallSoup/TallSoup/README.md

 - Discord.py

-I love crypto, and am looking forward to learning a Web3 Language and building on the Blockchain.
+I love crypto, and am looking forward to learning a Web3 Language and building on Blockchain.